Advice for Beating the Winter Blues

 So if exercise is so good for us, why is it so hard to stick with it?

 “This time of year is always a little bit trickier because we have less daylight and spend more time indoors.
-Compound that with the pandemic and it’s a perfect storm where we just don’t have to move,” says Vanderloo.
+Compound that with the pandemic and it’s a perfect storm where we just don’t have to move,” said Vanderloo.

-While there are limitations during the pandemic — some parks, trails and recreational facilities are closed — she recommends taking physical activity outdoors as much as possible to get some Vitamin D and fresh air, all of which can help to combat the winter blues.
+She also recommends taking physical activity outdoors as much as possible to get some Vitamin D and fresh air, all of which can help to combat the winter blues.

-“Try to do it every day, take it outdoors when you can and keep it fun,” says Vanderloo.
+“Try to do it every day, take it outdoors when you can and keep it fun,” said Vanderloo.
 ‘Fun’ is key; if you look forward to it, you’re more likely to stick with it.

 A version of this story was originally published on Jan.
 18, 2021